 A catalytic converter, or cat for short, is a part of the exhaust system.
-This component's only purpose is to reduce the emissions of certain gases from the vehicle's engine.
+Reducing the emissions of certain gases from the vehicle's engine is the main purpose of a catalytic converter.
 They started being required on manufactured vehicles in the 1970s and is actually illegal to remove from the vehicle if you plan to continue driving it.

 The materials inside of the catalytic converter help break down certain gases such as carbon monoxide or nitrogen dioxide.
 These materials are usually precious metals such as palladium, platinum, or rhodium.
 These metals cause a chemical reaction that changes these poisonous gases into carbon dioxide and water vapor.

 By removing the harmful gases emitted by the vehicles, it allows car manufacturers to stay below the limits imposed by the Environmental Protection Agency.
 It also reduces the number of dangerous gases we breathe in on a daily basis.